List of Ice Age characters: Sid's Family

 They dump their eighty-year-old Granny for Sid to take care of.
-Believing something was happening, the family left the land; shortly thereafter, the Pangaea supercontinent begun to fragment.
+Believing something was happening, the family left the land; shortly after, the supercontinent Pangea began to fragment.

 Despite how his family had abandoned him, Sid was very enthusiastic to see them and still loved them.
 Eunice seemed to care for her son, as she said she was worried about him when they were separated.
 When Sid replies that he thought they abandoned him, Marshall replies coldly that they did, but Eunice insists they were still worried about him and prompts her husband to insist they did.
 When Eunice instructed Sid to show Granny around, she quickly shows herself to be as cruel as the rest of Sid's family who leave hastily without looking back.
 Milton adds that Granny was simply "dead weight".
 Their current status is unknown.